In Person: Trauma Informed Communication

 Instructor Bio:

-Born into the x̌əx̌ə teŋəxʷ (sacred lands) of Leǩʷəŋən Territory — the homelands of the Songhees Nation and Esquimalt Nation on what many now know as Victoria, B.C. — I spent my earliest years rooted in the snepənəq (teachings) of my grandmothers, my mother, and the stories of our people.
-My name, wəqʷaqʷələq, carries the weight (eyʔ steɫŋəxʷ - good medicine) of my lineage as my mother was born and raised on our lands, known as tl'čəs (the original Songhees Islands) and reminds me every day of my cultural responsibility to walk in balance.
+Born into the x̌əx̌ə teŋəxʷ (sacred lands) of the Leǩʷəŋən Territory—home to the Songhees and Esquimalt Nations in what is now known as Victoria, B.C.—I was raised in the snepənəq (teachings) of my grandmothers, my mother, and the stories of our people.
+My name, wəqʷaqʷələq, carries eyʔ steɫŋəxʷ (good medicine) and reminds me daily of my responsibility to walk in balance and service to community.

-My journey has taken many turns — from frontline roles in policing and social work, to restorative justice circles, outreach in homeless encampments, and most recently, guiding visitors through our homelands.
-As a Reconciliatory Guide with Songhees Tours, I share canoe and cultural walking tours that bring visitors into the heart of the Leǩʷəŋən story.
-Our “Seven Signs of the Leǩʷəŋən” tour allows me to honour my ancestors and bridge learning, cultural truth-telling, and reconciliation through respectful tourism.
+My journey has included frontline work in policing and social work, restorative justice, outreach in homeless encampments, and guiding visitors through our homelands.
+As a Reconciliatory Guide with Songhees Tours, I share canoe and cultural walking tours that centre Leǩʷəŋən history, truth-telling, and respectful relationship-building.

 Location Information: